cs1302uga/cs1302-ce05/README.md

    comments.
 Be sure to also include tags that document, as needed, the parameters and return type.
    Leave out any propagated exceptions for now.

    Use the `@code` tag where appropriate.
 The instructor or TA will look for this.
-A good rule of thumb is that nouns that refer to code identifiers (e.g., variable names, class names, method names, etc.) should be differentiated using an `@code` tag.
+A general rule is that nouns that refer to code identifiers (e.g., variable names, class names, method names, etc.) should be differentiated using an `@code` tag.
 If done correctly, readers of the documentation website will be able to better identify when a general word is being used versus an